This article is part of a larger series on Retail Management.

 PrestaShop highly recommends that its users continuously update to the latest version for critical bug fixes and improvements.

 We highlight some of its main features below.

 PrestaShop offers over 3,000 paid mobile-responsive templates.
 PrestaShop’s only free template comes with a WYSIWYG editor to make it possible to make changes.
 However, take note that only three templates are developed by PrestaShop, with the rest coming from different developers.
 Do your research and find out how developers provide support before buying a premium theme.

 Product listings can be as detailed as you want them to be.
-The ability to upload multiple product images, zoom in and out on them, set up store policies, product descriptions, and leave customer reviews are just a few of the things you can include in your product page.
+The ability to upload multiple product images, zoom in and out on them, set up store policies, product descriptions, and leave customer reviews are just a few things you can include on your product page.